LeBron James NBA all-time scoring record tracker

 Feb.
 11 at Warriors

 LeBron is averaging 30.2 points per game this season, at that pace he would set the record on Feb.
-7 at home against the Oklahoma City Thunder, although that would be by one point, so Feb.
-9 against Milwaukee is certainly a possibility.
+9 at home against the Milwaukee Bucks, although a hot game on Feb.
+7 against the Thunder could make that game a possibility.

 News and notes on LeBron’s quest for the record: